Our Leadership and Legislation

 Our Board of Directors

-The SPSA has a five-person board consisting of a chairperson, vice-chairperson, and three board members, all appointed by the Government of Saskatchewan.
+The SPSA has a board consisting of a chairperson, vice-chairperson, and three board members, all appointed by the Government of Saskatchewan.

 To Be